mostjs-community/most-observable/readme.md

 ## Example

-Creating state stream from redux store as it an Observable but any ES observable should work.
+Creating state stream from redux store as it is an Observable but any [ES observable](https://github.com/tc39/proposal-observable) should work.

 ```javascript
 import fromObservable from "most-observable";